markcarroll/makerspace/woodworking/_posts/2015-12-27-bandsaw-vases.md

 tags: [Gift]
 ---

-I was unable to post any pictures of this project since I was building these bandsaw vases as a Christmas gift to my wife.
-However they are finished now and she loves them, so now I can post&#8230;
+I made these a while back but was originally unable to post any pictures of them since they were a Christmas gift to my wife.
+By the time I gave them to her I forgot to post any pictures, so here they are.

 <!--more-->